metehan-arslan/gnome-compact-top-bar/README.md

 # gnome-compact-top-bar
-Compact and transparent top bar for GNOME 40 and 41
+Compact and transparent top bar for GNOME

 ## Installation
 1-Copy the folder into